 Models play a central role in science, in that they utilize general laws or theories to predict or explain behavior in specific situations.
-Models occur in many guises, but the more complex the phonemena for which they account, the more important that they be cast in some formal notation with an unambiguous interpretation.
-Moreover, the advent of fields like Earth science and systems jsanchez@cs.stanford.edu (Javier Nicolás Sánchez), langley@isle.org (Pat Langley).
+Models occur in many guises, but the more complex the phenomena for which they account, the more important that they be cast in some formal notation with an unambiguous interpretation.
+Moreover, the advent of fields like Earth science and systems biology, which attempt to explain the behavior of complex systems in terms of interacting components, have increased the need for computational tools to aid model construction and use.

 ^{} Corresponding author.
 Tel: +1 (650) 494-3884.
 Fax: +1 (650) 494-1588.

-Email addresses: willb@csli.stanford.edu (Will Bridewell),
+Email addresses: willb@csli.stanford.edu (Will Bridewell), jsanchez@cs.stanford.edu (Javier Nicolás Sánchez), langley@isle.org (Pat Langley), dbillman@psych.stanford.edu (Dorrit Billman).